 If you sustained serious injuries in a Tennessee commercial truck accident, your medical expenses may have skyrocketed and your income might have dropped because your injuries stopped you from working.
 You may want to file an insurance claim, but do you file it with your own insurance company, the truck driver’s, or the trucking company’s?

-At the Law Offices of Ogle, Elrod & Baril, PLLC, we can answer these questions and any others you may have regarding your crash.
+At OEB Law, PLLC, we can answer these questions and any others you may have regarding your crash.
 We commit ourselves to helping truck accident victims get reimbursement for the pain and suffering they endured due to an accident.
 If you want a law firm that will stand up for you against insurance companies and get you the compensation you are eligible for under law, call 865-546-1111 today for a free, no-obligation case evaluation with a truck accident lawyer in Chattanooga.

 Am I Eligible for Compensation After a Truck Crash?